What Business Licenses and Permits are Needed in Texas?

 Dallas – A Certificate of Occupancy is needed for the commercial use of a building in Dallas.
-The cost for this license is $215 plus a $65 Code Compliance Fee.
+The filing fee for this license is $215 plus a $65 Code Compliance Fee.

-A Dallas business license is needed for several types of businesses such as amusement centers, businesses selling alcohol, precious metal vendors and others.
+A Dallas business license is needed for several different types of businesses such as amusement centers, businesses selling alcohol, precious metal vendors, etc.

-Texas Sales Tax Permit – Businesses that are engaged in selling or leasing tangible personal property or taxable services in Texas need to register for a Texas Sales Tax Permit from the Texas Comptroller.
+Businesses engaged in selling or leasing tangible personal property or taxable services in Texas need to register for a Texas Sales Tax Permit (also called a seller’s permit) from the Texas Comptroller.

-Resale Certificate – Businesses purchasing merchandise to resell will usually want to obtain a Texas Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a Texas Resale Certificate to not pay sales tax for merchandise that is resold to customers.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Texas include; therapists, tattoo studios, salvage brokers, food establishments and many more.
-Additional information, fees and licensing requirements for professions are available from the Texas Department of State Health Services.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in Texas include; therapists, tattoo studios, salvage brokers, food establishments, and many more.
+Additional information, fees, and licensing requirements for professions are available from the Texas Department of State Health Services.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Texas for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.